 I-26 ConnectUs Project

 MountainTrue is a lead convener of the I-26 ConnectUs Project, which is made up of representatives from the Asheville neighborhoods that stand to be most impacted by the I-26 Connector Project, including West Asheville, Burton Street, Hillcrest, WECAN (West End/Clingman Avenue Neighborhood), Emma and Montford.
-Other groups involved in planning discussions include the Housing Authority for the City of Asheville, Christians for a United Community and Asheville on Bikes.
+Other groups involved in planning discussions include the Housing Authority for the City of Asheville, Christians for a United Community, and Asheville on Bikes.
 We have been working together since 2009.
-For over 15 years, the North Carolina Department of Transportation (NCDOT) has been considering how to build a continuous interstate connection on I-26 through Asheville.

 In May 2016, the NCDOT made a selection for the Bowen Bridge section of the I-26 Connector.
 Even with part of the project selected, MountainTrue continues to monitor the I-26 Connector Project and challenge NCDOT to choose the least impactful and most logical plans for our environment and communities.
 The project remains too large, too harmful and out of touch with the kind of transportation improvements Asheville wants and needs.

-Find out the latest news and updates about the I-26 Connector at the DOT website.
+Find out the latest news and updates about the I-26 Connector on the DOT website.

 Read MountainTrue’s statement about the alternate selection for the I-26 expansion.